panva/jose/SECURITY.md

 #### Application Policy

 The application is responsible for its own authentication and authorization policy.
 This includes deciding accepted issuers, audiences, subjects, token types, required claims, maximum token age, replay prevention, nonce validation, revocation, session binding, custom claim schemas, and all authorization decisions.
 Missing or unexpected claims are application policy issues unless the relevant `jose` validation option was used and bypassed.

+#### Token String Identity

+Applications should not treat the original string value of a verified or decrypted JWT, JWS, or JWE as a canonical security identity unless they define and enforce their own canonicalization.
+JOSE processing operates on decoded byte sequences and parsed JSON values.
+Different textual base64url encodings can decode to the same byte representation of fields such as signatures, authentication tags, encrypted keys, or ciphertext.
+Authorization, authentication, replay detection, revocation, cache keys, and session binding should be based on validated claims, resolved keys, validated protected headers, decoded bytes, or an application-defined canonical representation rather than raw token string equality.

 #### Remote JWKS Sources